d2l-ai/d2l-en/chapter_optimization/gd-sgd.md

 ## Learning Rate

 The positive $\eta$ in the above gradient descent algorithm is usually called the learning rate.
-This is a hyper-parameter and needs to be set manually.
+This is a hyperparameter and needs to be set manually.
 If we use a learning rate that is too small, it will cause $x$ to update at a very slow speed, requiring more iterations to get a better solution.
 Here, we have the iterative trajectory of the independent variable $x$ with the learning rate $\eta=0.05$.
 As we can see, after iterating 10 times when the learning rate is too small, there is still a large deviation between the final value of $x$ and the optimal solution.

 ```{.python .input  n=6}
 show_trace(gd(0.05))